When You Feel Like You Have Lost Yourself

 If You Feel Like You've Lost Yourself, You Are Not Alone

-You have watched others and wondered how they make life look so easy.
+I have watched others and wondered how they make life look so easy.

-You have watched the world from what feels like the outside and wondered quietly — where do I fit in?
+I have watched the world from what feels like the outside and wondered quietly — where do I fit in?

 overwhelmed woman working at computer